-Three financial experts weighed in with very different approaches.
-Gail Vaz Oxlade insists, “he who spent it pays it back”, while Jonathan Chevreau suggests that “marriage is as much an economic union as an emotional one” and that it doesn’t make sense for one partner to struggle with credit card debt while the other earns 1 or 2 percent in a savings account.
+One philosophy is that “he who spent it pays it back’, an approach that might sound better in theory than in practice.
+It doesn’t make sense for one partner to struggle with credit card debt while the other earns 1 or 2 percent in a savings account.

 Should you pay off your partner’s debt?